Rigpa (organization): Independent investigation from Lewis Silkin

 Karen Baxter in her findings described one of the senior managers interviewed for the report as being "guarded, hostile and inconsistent".
 Another senior member of the management team was described by the lawyer as involved in "a pro-active cover-up".

 The UK Charities Commission has made it very clear in recent years that they will expect organisations with safeguarding problems to launch an investigation, co-operate with the authorities and put right what they can before they are allowed to move on.

-Rigpa has acknowledged the gravity of the independent report, but has not yet accepted the findings of the investigation, nor committed to implementing its recommendations.
+Rigpa has acknowledged the gravity of the independent report, and has committed to implementing its recommendations.

 Study and practice

 Rigpa has developed a graduated "study and practice" program that is delivered internationally and which can take several years to complete.
 It begins with foundation-level courses introducing basic meditation practice, using samatha methods such as resting the mind on an object (such as the breath or a picture of Padmasambhava) and mantra recitation.
 Then the Mahayana teachings are presented, together with the tonglen practice of giving and receiving.
 Next, students are taught Vajrayana preliminaries, including "Taking Refuge" and bodhicitta (mind of awakening).
 Older students are taught sadhana practices focusing on the terma revelations of Sogyal Rinpoche's predecessor, Tertön Sogyal, as well as the practice of Dzogchen meditation.

 Rigpa also has a program, Rigpé Yeshé, to help members who are parents and wish to educate their children as Buddhists.